ensdomains/docs/contract-api-reference/.eth-permanent-registrar/registrar.md

 function nameExpires(uint256 label) external view returns(uint);
 ```

 Returns the unix timestamp at which a registration currently expires.
-Names that do not exist or are not yet mirated from the legacy registrar will return 0.
+Names that do not exist or are not yet migrated from the legacy registrar will return 0.

 ### Check Name Availability